A Proof-theoretic Semantics for Intuitionistic Linear Logic: Substructural Basic Derivability

-When $L\deriveBaseM{\baseB}p$ holds, we say that $p$ follows (or is derivable) from $L$ in base $\baseB$. $L$ is called the hypothesis (or sometimes hypothesis multiset) of the derivation.
-We can graphically represent derivability in a base of a using the notation shown in Section~\ref{sec:ILL}.
-The graphical notation proves useful when considering long and complicated atomic derivations, though we will not be making use of it in this work.
-Note the key difference in this notion of rule however (as opposed to that presented in Section~\ref{sec:ILL}); the inference figures are now \emph{not} schematic in nature.
-Were they to be, bases would quickly degenerate and atomic derivability would be meaningless.
-Thus, our interpretation of individual atomic rules comes from the way they are used in a derivation, i.e. from $\deriveBaseM{\baseB}$, and that the atoms in the rules are really speaking about specifically the atoms mentioned in the rule.
-As we shall see in Scetion~\ref{sec:BeS}, it is in this way that we give ``meaning" to an atom.
+When $L\deriveBaseM{\baseB}p$ holds, we say that $p$ follows (or is derivable) from $L$ in base $\baseB$.
+The multiset $L$ is called the multiset of hypotheses (or sometimes hypothesis multiset) of the derivation.
+As a result of the similarity between the notion of derivation in a base and that of $\provesILL$, we can, in fact, graphically represent derivations in a base using a sequent-like notation very similar to that shown in Figure~\ref{fig:NatDedILL}.
+This graphical notation proves very useful when considering explicit and long atomic derivations, though we will not be making use of it in this work.

 \begin{proposition}[Monotonicity of $\deriveBaseM{\baseB}$] If $P \deriveBaseM{\baseB} p$ then for all $\baseC \baseGeq \baseB$ we also have that $P \deriveBaseM{\baseC} p$. \end{proposition} \begin{proof} Supposing the hypothesis, then $P \deriveBaseM{\baseB} p$ holds in one of two ways. \begin{itemize} \item If $P \deriveBaseM{\baseB}p$ holds due to~\eqref{eq:derive-ref}, then $P=p$ and so it holds for any base $\baseX$ that $P \deriveBaseM{\baseX}p$. \item Else it must be the case that $P \deriveBaseM{\baseB}p$ holds by~\eqref{eq:derive-app}.
 The result follows by noting that if there are rules in $\baseB$ allowing a derivation of $p$ from $P$ then those rules will also be in $\baseC$ for all $\baseC \baseGeq \baseB$, and thus the derivation still holds. \end{itemize} \end{proof}